iago1460/cataloguer/README.md

     mkdir media

-We are going to create a new catalogue named `local_photos` which is going to get store on the `media` directory.
+We are going to create a new catalogue named `local_media` which is going to get store on the newly created `media` directory.
 We specify our format pattern so photos are group by `year` and a subgroup of `month`:

     cataloguer create-catalogue local_media ./media --format-pattern %Y/%m/{file}